 The Best Pets for Eczema Sufferers

 It’s a pretty sure bet that, at some point in their young lives, a kid will want to have a pet.
-A pet provides companionship and love, and can be a wonderful learning experience for any child.
+A pet provides companionship and love.
+Pets can be a wonderful learning experience for any child.
 The problem is that the vast majority of pets can also be triggers for eczema flare-ups.
-If your child is having constant flare-ups, it might be an excellent idea to remove your pet from your home for a week or two, mightily clean everything, and then see if your child’s eczema gets better.
-If it does, you unfortunately may have found a trigger.
+If your child is having constant flare-ups, it might be an excellent idea to remove your pet from your home for a week or two.
+Mightily clean everything, and then see if your child’s eczema gets better.
+If it does, you, unfortunately, may have found a trigger.
 We have talked about pets in prior blog posts, but in this one, we are going to take a look at some of the most popular pets and see which are the best for an eczema sufferer.
-Keep in mind that, just because your child has eczema, doesn’t mean that they have a sensitivity to the animals on this list.
+Keep in mind that just because your child has eczema, doesn’t mean that they have a sensitivity to the animals on this list.
 Every case of eczema is different and can come with different triggers.
 Do some personalized research to figure out which of these pets could be right for you.

 Well, right off the bat we can tell you that a cat is probably a very poor choice of pet for an eczema sufferer.
 Their dander, fur, saliva, and even waste products can act as eczema triggers.
 Although different breeds might produce different reactions, cats are, on the whole, probably out as a potential furry friend.

 The old saying “man’s best friend” might actually be true when it comes to eczema sufferers.
 Some studies have shown that babies who grow up in a household with a dog are less likely to develop eczema than ones who aren’t.
 This doesn’t mean a dog can’t be an eczema trigger.
 Just like with cats, their fur and saliva can trigger both eczema and allergies.